Skip to main content

 How Is the Area Being Used?

-At the end of the day, you have to keep in mind the use case of the area in need of leveling.
-If it’s important that the concrete is completely flat, like a patio with patio furniture on top, leveling concrete lifted by tree roots may not be a good fit.
+You have to keep in mind the use case of the area in need of leveling.
+If it’s important that the concrete is completely flat, like a patio with patio furniture on top, leveling concrete lifted by tree roots will not be a good fit.

-Every situation with tree roots and concrete leveling is unique, so we highly recommend sending in photos to get an idea of whether or not your concrete would be a good fit for leveling.
+Every situation with tree roots and concrete leveling is unique, so we highly recommend sending in photos with your estimate request form so we can give you an idea of whether or not your concrete would be a good fit for leveling.

 Concrete leveling is a versatile concrete repair method that can resolve lots of problems, including in cases where concrete is being lifted out of place by tree roots.

-The best way to see if your concrete issue involving tree roots can be repaired with concrete leveling is to request a free concrete inspection and cost estimate with an A-1 expert.
+The best way to see if your concrete issue involving tree roots can be repaired with concrete leveling is to request a free estimate with an A-1 expert.

 Sarah Etler